 If you cannot bring a bike of your own, you can surely rent one from Manali.
 Please read How to rent a Bike in Manali for more details.

 The distance between Kaza and Chandratal is slightly more than a hundred kilometers.
 But the catch here is that the entire road is in a bad condition.
 From Kaza to Losar has is a badly broken tarred road and after Losar, there is no road at all.

 Due to this, the travel time between both places is around 5-6 hours.
 From Kaza, take the road towards Losar and from there, continue towards Kunzum Pass top.
 A few kilometers after Kunzum top, as you start descending towards Batal, you will notice the narrow road going towards Chandratal that you will need to turn on.

 Also read: Clothes for Chandratal Trip – What to Pack?

 How to reach Chandratal Lake from Shimla

-If a visit to only Chandratal is on your mind, then you must journey from Manali because reaching Chandratal from Shimla would mean a 3 days of journey.
-The only reason why you would want to take the Shimla route is if you are on a Spiti valley trip.
-That way, you can start from Shimla, cover entire Spiti circuit and exit at Manali covering Chandratal.
+If a visit to only Chandratal is on your mind, then you must journey from Manali because reaching Chandratal from Shimla would mean 3 days of a journey.
+The only reason why you would want to take the Shimla route is if you were on a Spiti valley trip.
+That way, you can start from Shimla, cover the entire Spiti circuit, and exit at Manali covering Chandratal.

 How to reach Chandratal from Keylong

 If you are coming back towards Manali from Ladakh and have an additional day; adding Chandratal to your itinerary would be a good option.
-You can reach Chandratal from Jispa or Keylong and go to Manali on the next day.
+You can reach Chandratal from Jispa or Keylong and go to Manali the next day.

 How to reach Chandratal from Delhi